Ilhicas/observability-cost-center/README.md

 # Generate a cost-only report for a specific time period
 observability-cost-center report --provider newrelic --type cost --start-date 2023-01-01 --end-date 2023-01-31
+# When using New Relic provider, license costs and usage are automatically included

 # Generate a usage-only report and output as JSON
 observability-cost-center report --provider aws --type usage --output json

 ```

 ## Providers